frees-au/ce/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/qUJpx5w0avM/0.jpg)](https://www.youtube.com/watch?v=qUJpx5w0avM)

+## DDEV or Lando?

+¿Por qué no los dos?

+You should be able to install locally with [DDEV](https://ddev.com/) or [Lando](https://lando.dev/).
+Anhy instructions with `ddev|lando ...` you should modify to use your preferred.
+If it only shows `ddev` we are still working on the lando bit.

 ## Backend

-Everything is ready to run locally on [DDEV](https://drupal.org/project/default_content).
-We intend to add Lando added (see docker.settings.php) and will duplicate the DDEV utility commands for Lando.

-But for now if you have DDEV you can build the site without a copy of the database.

 ```
-ddev start
+ddev|lando start
-ddev composer install
+ddev|lando composer install
-ddev scratch    # Build the site with content captured in fs_test module.
+ddev|lando scratch    # Build the site with content captured in fs_test module.
-ddev drush uli
+ddev|lando drush uli
 ```

 If you are an employee with access to the hosting environment you can do